-Thanks to the Rittal Wire Terminal WT C (right) and 3D engineering with Eplan software, Usemco can cater to customer requirements on the fly conservative water management sector, and by many Usemco staff who had been with the company for over 40 years.
-YOUNG BLOOD MAKES ALL THE DIFFERENCE However, the switchover called for software expertise.
-"We wanted to start using Eplan and the Wire Terminal, but we didn't have any engineers who could do that," recalls Rezin.
-He had just two electrical engineering design staff back then, and they couldn't learn how to use the new software alongside their day-to-day project work, never mind roll it out.
-"That meant I had to look outside the company to find suitable engineers.
-It wasn't easy and we had to be creative," says Rezin.
-He finally found what he was looking for at the University of Wisconsin and was able to recruit a few young engineers.
-He really struck it lucky with Nikesh Chawla, who was just 24 and brand new to Eplan but gained an in-depth understanding of the software and, after instructive guidance from Eplan, had the necessary know-how to transform the entire process - from design and planning through to production.
-"Nikesh and his team integrated Eplan into production operations, which resulted in huge efficiency gains," enthuses Rezin.
-The cumbersome creation of layouts on the machine has become a thing of the past.
-All production tasks now come directly from the engineering section, including both enclosure machining and automated wire processing.
-FROM 180 TO 700 Partnering with Eplan and Rittal changed the entire process - from engineering all the way through to production."In 2015, we manufactured around 180 enclosures.
+Thanks to the Rittal Wire Terminal WT C (right) and 3D engineering with Eplan software, Usemco can cater to customer requirements on the fly

+Partnering with Eplan and Rittal changed the entire process - from engineering all the way through to production.
+"In 2015, we manufactured around 180 enclosures.
 Now, thanks to the Wire Terminal, we're producing up to 700 a year," says a delighted Rezin.
 The company's sales team and customers are also benefiting.
 "Our sales staff now sell in a different way.
 It has improved the entire product portfolio," Rezin continues.
 Instead of scanning in drawings, they now simply send a download link.
 The 3D models show customers exactly what the solution looks like.
 "That makes our market position much stronger, because many companies in our sector don't use 3D engineering," reveals Rezin.
-"INVESTING IN EPLAN AND RITTAL HAS IMPROVED OUR COMPETITIVE-NESS, EFFICIENCY AND QUALITY."
-SEAN REZIN, EXECUTIVE VICE PRESIDENT OF USEMCO
+"INVESTING IN EPLAN AND RITTAL HAS IMPROVED OUR COMPETITIVE-NESS, SEAN REZIN, EXECUTIVE VICE PRESIDENT OF USEMCO EFFICIENCY AND QUALITY."

-A stroke of luck for Usemco - at the age of just 24, Nikesh Chawla established 3D engineering together with his team and successfully integrated Eplan software into production operations.
+with his team and successfully integrated Eplan software into production operations.

 Sean Rezin is making a real success of Usemco.
+The company manufactures prefabricated, enclosed pump stations for municipal water management

+ABOUT USEMCO

+Tomah, Wisconsin, USA

-The company manufactures prefabricated, enclosed pump stations for municipal water management AUTOMATION IN THE USA I COVER STORY ABOUT USEMCO Tomah.
-Wisconsin.
-USA Founded in 1963 and headquartered in Tomah, in the U.S. state of Wisconsin, Usemco is an industry leader in engineering and manufacturing custom pump stations, water boosters, control systems, modular buildings and steel fabrication solutions.
+Founded in 1963 and headquartered in Tomah, in the U.S. state of Wisconsin, Usemco is an industry leader in engineering and manufacturing custom pump stations, water boosters, control systems, modular buildings and steel fabrication solutions.
 All its pumping stations are pre-assembled, factorytested solutions that simply require electrical and piping connections.

+Scan here to go to the video: